cooper/quiki/README.md

 @server.dir.template: /home/www/wiki-templates;
 ```

-__Required__.
-Absolute path to the template directory.
+_Optional_.
+Template search paths.

+This is a comma-separated list of paths to look for templates when they are
+specified by name in the wiki configuration.
+If you're running multiple wikis
+that share a template, or if you are using the default template, this optional
+is useful.
+Otherwise, you can just specify the absolute path to each wiki's
+template in the [template](#template) directive.

-If you are using a template packaged with quiki, do something like this:
+If you are using a template packaged with quiki, such as the default one,
+do something like this:
 ```
 @gopath: /home/me/go;
 @server.dir.template: [@gopath]/src/github.com/cooper/quiki/templates;